-- Typical day is extremely/very stressful- 12.0% (decrease) (WNC Health Network, 2021) - Confident in ability to manage stress- 87.3% (point-in-time) (WNC Health Network, 2021)
+- Typical day is extremely/very stressful- 12.0% (down) - Confident in ability to manage stress- 87.3%

 The "Story Behind the Indicator" helps us understand why the data on overweight & obesity is the way that it is in our community.
 When we understand the root causes of our community problems, we have a better chance of finding the right solutions, together.